ankurbansal177/Angular6-chat-webpack-socket/README.md

 angular6-Chat
 =============================
-Angular 6 with Webpack 4 builder quickstart
+Angular 6 with Webpack 4 builder.
+You can find the backend here https://github.com/ankurbansal177/express-socket-chat and run that on port 3000.

 ## Getting Started